What is this course?

 The live zoom sessions begin at 10am Pacific / 1pm Eastern / 6pm UK / 8pm Israel.

-Video recordings will be shared each week for participants to watch at their own convenience.
+Video recordings of each class will be shared for participants to watch at their own convenience.

 The Eight Sessions